Phone Scam Calls

-IT Services has been made aware that a member of the College Community received a Scam Phone call; from a College phone number (phone number was spoofed as Campus Safety’s phone number).
-The scammer had access to certain specific information that is displayed on the College’s public website www.mercy.edu.
+IT Services has been made aware that members of the University Community received a Scam Phone call; from a University phone number (phone number was spoofed as Campus Safety’s phone number).
+The had access to certain specific information that is displayed on the University’s public website www.mercy.edu.

 Due to COVID-19 Phone Call Scams have increased drastically over the past few months.
 In some scams, the scammer will act friendly and helpful.
 In others, they might threaten or try to scare you.
 One thing you can count on is that a phone scammer will try to get money or your personal information to commit identity theft.
 Please be aware and never disclose personal or financial information.
 For more information on Phone Scams please see FTC.gov website, click here.

 A few tips from the FTC website

 - There is no prize: The caller might say you were “selected” for an offer or that you’ve won a lottery.
 But if you have to pay to get the prize, it's not a prize.

 - You won’t be arrested: Scammers might pretend to be law enforcement or a federal agency.
 They might say you’ll be arrested, fined, or deported if you don’t pay taxes or some other debt right away.
 The goal is to scare you into paying.
 But real law enforcement and federal agencies won’t call and threaten you.

 - You don’t need to decide now: Most legitimate businesses will give you time to think their offer over and get written information about it before asking you to commit.
 Take your time.
 Don’t get pressured into making a decision on the spot.

 - There’s never a good reason to send cash or pay with a gift card: Scammers will often ask you to pay in a way that makes it hard for you to get your money back — by wiring money, putting money on a gift card, prepaid card or cash reload card, or using a money transfer app.
 Anyone who asks you to pay that way is a scammer.